itreves36/construct-tracker/README.md

 # Each construct is a dict.
 You can save a lot of metadata for each construct:
 my_lexicon.constructs = {
+ 'Insight': {
 	'variable_name': 'insight', # a name that is not sensitive to case with no spaces 'prompt_name': 'insight',
 	'domain': 'psychology', 	 # to guide Gen AI model as to sense of the construct (depression has different senses in psychology, geology, and economics)
 	'examples': ['clarity', 'enlightenment', 'wise'], # to guide Gen AI model 'definition': "the clarity of understanding of one's thoughts, feelings and behavior", # can be used in prompt and/or human validation
 	'definition_references': 'Grant, A. M., Franklin, J., & Langford, P. (2002).
 The self-reflection and insight scale: A new measure of private self-consciousness.
 Social Behavior and Personality: an international journal, 30(8), 821-835.', 'tokens': ['acknowledgment',
 	'acuity',
 	'acumen',
 	'analytical',
 	'astute',
 	'awareness',
 	'clarity',
-  ...
+	...],
-  'tokens_lemmatized': [], # when counting you can lemmatize all tokens for better results 'remove': [], #which tokens to remove 'tokens_metadata': {'gpt-4o-2024-05-13, ...'} # all additions and removals by user or Gen AI with all details on generation including prompt used, etc.
+	'tokens_lemmatized': [], # when counting you can lemmatize all tokens for better results 'remove': [], #which tokens to remove
+	'tokens_metadata': {'gpt-4o-2024-05-13, temperature-0, ...': {
+								'action': 'create',
+								'tokens': [...],
+								'prompt': 'Provide many single words and some short phrases ...', 'time_elapsed': 14.21},
+						{'gpt-4o-2024-05-13, temperature-1, ...': { ... }},
+						}
+	},
+'Mindfulness': {...},
+'Compassion': {...},
 }
 ```